 - 1. List of the first paediatric line TB medicines used in the country, including information of drug presentation (as listed above) + daily dose + weekly frequency + duration in months. - 2.
 List the number of paediatric cases enrolled (started on treatment) above per month (i.e., total of cases that initiated treatment regimen in each month) in the last two years. - 3.
 Rate or number of cases that stopped or discontinued treatment for any reason combined (i.e., "attrition rate"), such as loss to follow-up, defaulted, died, change to another regimen, etc. in the last 2 years.
 In QuanTB this information has to be registered by medicine. - 4.
 Number of cases expected (future) to start on the treatment regimen described above.
 This information could be already available in NTP strategic plans, in documents required by the Global Fund or donors.
 However, it is important to review existing numbers in light of historical information about previous enrolment and trends for the future.

-Weight bands Number of tablets
+Children

-Intensive phase Continuation phase
+Weight Intensive phase Continuation phase

-RHE 75/50/150 E 100 RH 75/50
+bands RHZ 75/50/150 E 100 RH 75/50 Note that children

-4-7 kg 1 1 1
+4-7 kg 1 1 1 above 25kg are taking

-8-11 kg 2 2 2
+8-11 kg 2 2 2 the adult formulations, therefore, they are to

 12-15 kg 3 3 3

-16-24 kg 4 4 4
+16-24 kg 4 4 4 be counted with

-25kg + Go to adult form ulation
+25kg + Go to adult formulations adults for the